-Our reading period for issue 14.2 will begin this fall.
-Stay tuned for literacy events and news in the meantime via our Facebook and Twitter.
+Stay tuned for literary events and news via our Facebook and Twitter.

 We prefer online submissions: Harpur Palate Submittable

 Harpur Palate does not accept unsolicited email submissions.
 All unsolicited email submissions will be deleted unread.

 CONTESTSHarpur Palate runs three contests each year: the Milton Kessler Contest for Poetry and the Harpur Palate Prize for Creative Nonfiction in Winter/Spring issue, and the John Gardner Contest for Fiction in Summer/Fall issue.
 Submissions to the contests must be accompanied by a $15 reading fee which not only supports the contest but grants each entrant a one-year subscription.
 Each winner receives $500 and publication.